yaniv-go/video-app/README.md

 [Demo](https://video-sharing-gottlieb.herokuapp.com/home)

-demo may stop workingin near future because honestly just dont want to incur google cloud charges
+demo may stop workingin near future because honestly just dont want to incurr google cloud charges also be aware that any upload which takes over 30 seconds will be automatically cancelled by heroku